-When the amazing Amanda Hawtree-Taft says… let’s get together for a ‘Woodlands Flower Fairy Creative Nail Photoshoot’… well of course I said YES!
+When the amazing Amanda Hawtree-Taft says… let’s get together for a ‘woodlands flower fairy nail photo shoot’… well, of course, I said YES!

-As soon as we agreed the rough outline for the photoshoot, it was time to start planning.
-Our Pinterest board soon fills up with our minds going into overtime, with ideas for makeup, hair, costume design and prop making ideas.
+As soon as we agreed on the rough outline for the photo shoot, it was time to start planning.
+Our Pinterest board soon filled up with our minds and fingers going into overdrive, with ideas for makeup, hair, costume design and props.

-This shoot would of looked great outdoors in the middle of the woods but you have to take into account that this was a ‘creative Nail photoshoot and Amanda needed to get the nails ready under dust free conditions and we cannot control the weather.
-So we therefore opted for a professional studio with space and more importantly studio lighting.
-The studio we used took place at the Natural Light Studio in Weedon, using the infinity space area.
-This is such a great studio to work at with oodles of space, which was great as Amanda had bags and bags of garden shrubbery form hers and next doors I bet!
-Trish (owner) is great helping to set up what you need.
-He is also on hand to give advice if you tell him what you want to achieve.
+This shoot would have looked great outdoors in the middle of the woods but we opted for a professional studio with space and more importantly studio lighting.
+The studio we used took place at the Natural Light Spaces in Weedon, using the infinity space area.
+This is such a great studio to work at with oodles of space, which was great as Amanda had bags and bags of garden shrubbery from her garden and probably the neighbours!
+Trish (owner) was a great help (as always) helping to set up which lights and equipment needed.

 For the first set, Amanda and I dressed it the floor with white fur for Mair, our model.
 We thought it would be nice for her to lay on something soft rather than a hard floor (see how thoughtful we are).
 We placed the vast array of shrubbery around Mair’s head and upper body… much to her amusement.

 To add contrast the odd rose and butterfly was placed to complete the look.